Three Views of the Millennium

 The premillennial view

-Old Testament: First, we see many prophecies in the Old Testament that predict a golden age in which people obey God.
+Old Testament: Many prophecies in the Old Testament predict a golden age in which people obey God.
 “The lion and the lamb will live together, and a little child will lead them.
 They will not hurt nor destroy in all my holy mountain, says the Lord.”

 Sometimes it seems as if this future world will be drastically different from the present world; other times it seems more similar.
 Sometimes it seems perfect, and sometimes it is mixed with sin.
 In a passage like Isaiah 2, for example, many people will say, “Come, let us go up to the mountain of the Lord.
 He will teach us his ways....
 The word of the Lord will go out from Jerusalem.”